Treatment for Granuloma on Stoma - Seeking Advice on Medical Responsibility

 Reply to w30bob

-KK - Thanks Bob.
+KK - Thanks, Bob.

-Indeed within my personal experience the Silver nitrate does a very quick [and if not too careful - deep] burn off.
+Indeed, within my personal experience, the silver nitrate does a very quick (and if not too careful - deep) burn off.

-Regarding my Q ....
-I have a medic friend who has explained quite a bit in terms of developing pharma supplements and also the healing phases etc as regards Autoimmune responses - hence as soon as the 'flare' was mentioned by you - I figured that I would table the response I did .... whoops ;-)
+Regarding my Q...
+I have a medic friend who has explained quite a bit in terms of developing pharma supplements and also the healing phases, etc., as regards autoimmune responses - hence as soon as the 'flare' was mentioned by you - I figured that I would table the response I did... whoops ;-)

-But fair does - I conceed
+But fair does - I concede.

 TY